-The Coosa Valley is steeped in history, having been ruled by the Muscogee (Creek) and Cherokee while being claimed, alternately, by the Spanish, French (who considered the Coosa and Alabama Rivers the “key to the country”) and British.
-The United States then took up arms to defend the Native Americans claims to the Coosa, before eventually forcing them out, making them walk the Trail of Tears before allowing them back onto reserves.
-The riverboat era and decades of King Cotton were a way of life that inspired the creation of Popeye the Sailorman.
-Unfortunately, the history of environmental injustices in the Coosa Valley is of equal magnitude.
+The Coosa Valley is steeped in history, having been ruled by both the Muscogee (Creek) and Cherokee while being claimed, alternately, by the Spanish, French (who considered the Coosa and Alabama Rivers the “key to the country”) and British.
+The United States then took up arms to defend the Native Americans claims to the Coosa, before eventually forcing them out to claim it as their own, making the natives walk the Trail of Tears before allowing them back onto reserves.
+The riverboat era and decades of King Cotton that followed were a way of life that inspired the creation of Popeye the Sailorman.
+You can learn more about the history of the Coosa River by clicking here.